Libby's

-Libby's (Libby, McNeill & Libby) was an American company that produced canned food and beverages.
+Libby's (Libby, McNeill & Libby) is a brand and former American company that produced canned food and beverages.
 The firm was established in 1869 in Chicago, Illinois.
-The Libby's trademark is currently owned by Libby's Brand Holding based in Geneva, Switzerland, and is licensed to several companies around the world (including Nestlé and Conagra Brands).
+The Libby's trademark is currently owned by Libby's Brand Holding based in Geneva, Switzerland, and is licensed to several companies around the world, including Nestlé and Conagra Brands.

 History

-The company was founded as "Libby, McNeill & Libby" in Chicago, Illinois, by Archibald McNeill and the brothers Arthur and Charles Libby.
+The company was founded as Libby, McNeill & Libby in Chicago, Illinois, by Archibald McNeill and the brothers Arthur and Charles Libby.
 The business began with a canned meat product, beef in brine, or corned beef.
-The company started small and later began experimenting with preservation of ox, beef, and pork tongues.
+The company started small and later began experimenting with the preservation of ox, beef, and pork tongues.
 The product became well-known when the company began to package the meat in a trapezoid-shaped can starting in 1875.
 By 1880, it had 1,500 employees in Chicago.
 In 1918, William F. Burrows was recorded as the company's chairman.

 By the middle of the 1930s, Libby's had about 9,000 employees only in the Chicago area.
 Its annual sales surpassed $100 million during the 1940s.
 Before and after World War II, Libby's had canning operations outside the United States in Belgium and France, at Leer in northern Germany, and in the United Kingdom.

 Libby, McNeill & Libby was acquired by Nestlé in 1970.
 In the 1970s, "Libbyland"-branded frozen dinners were marketed towards children, using a mascot called "Libby the Kid".

-Nestlé introduced Juicy Juice in 1977 and it was branded under the Libby's name.
+Nestlé introduced Juicy Juice in 1977, and it was branded under Libby's name.
 In 2006, Nestlé began to market Juicy Juice.
 In 2014, the Juicy Juice brand and business was sold by Nestlé to Harvest Hill Beverage Company, a portfolio company of Brynwood Partners.